Nanny of the Maroons: Moore Town and Tacky's War

 New Nanny Town was renamed Moore Town, possibly in 1760 after the governor Sir Henry Moore, 1st Baronet, during Tacky's War, which the Maroons helped to suppress.
 The first official reference to Moore Town in the colonial records was in 1760.

-By 1760, New Nanny Town, now known as Moore Town, was under the command of a white superintendent named Charles Swigle, and the Maroon leaders of that town, Clash and Sambo, reported to Swigle, when the superintendent commanded their forces against slave rebels in Tacky's War.
+By 1760, New Nanny Town, now known as Moore Town, was under the command of a white superintendent named Charles Swigle, and the Maroon leaders of that town, Clash and Sambo, reported to Swigle when the superintendent commanded their forces against slave rebels in Tacky's War.
 It is possible that Nanny had already died by this time.

 A Spiritual Woman

 Many in her community attributed Nanny's leadership skills to her Obeah powers.
 Obeah is an African-derived religion that is still practised in Suriname, Jamaica, Trinidad and Tobago, Guyana, Barbados, Belize and other Caribbean countries.
 It is associated with both good and bad magic, charms, luck, and with mysticism in general.
 In some Caribbean nations, aspects of Obeah have survived through synthesis with Christian symbolism and practice introduced by European colonials and slave owners.

 According to Maroon oral history, Nanny's success in defending her people against the colonial forces was often attributed to her mysterious supernatural powers.
-According to legend, Nanny had magical powers, and could catch bullets and then redirect them back at the people who shot at her.
+According to legend, Nanny had magical powers and could catch bullets and then redirect them back at the people who shot at her.

-Another Maroon legend claims that if any straight haired, white man, goes to the original Nanny Town, he is immediately struck dead.
+Another Maroon legend claims that if any straight-haired, white man goes to the original Nanny Town, he is immediately struck dead.

 Death

-In the Journal of the Assembly of Jamaica, 29–30 March 1733, is a citation for "resolution, bravery and fidelity" awarded to "loyal slaves ... under the command of Captain Sambo", namely William Cuffee, who was rewarded for having fought the Maroons in the First Maroon War and who is called "a very good party Negro, having killed Nanny, the rebels old obeah woman".
+In the Journal of the Assembly of Jamaica, 29–30 March 1733, is a citation for "resolution, bravery and fidelity" awarded to "loyal slaves [...] under the command of Captain Sambo", namely William Cuffee, who was rewarded for having fought the Maroons in the First Maroon War and who is called "a very good party Negro, having killed Nanny, the rebels old obeah woman".
 These hired soldiers were known as "Black Shots".

-However, it is unlikely that Cuffee killed the Nanny who ran Nanny Town, since there is evidence Moore Town was granted to her people under her leadership in 1740.
+However, it is unlikely that Cuffee killed the Nanny who ran Nanny Town, since there is evidence that Moore Town was granted to her people under her leadership in 1740.

 Some claim that Queen Nanny lived to be an old woman, dying of natural causes in the 1760s.
 The exact date of her death remains a mystery.
 Part of the confusion is that "Nanny" is an honorific title, and many high-ranking women were called that in Maroon Town.
 However, the Maroons are adamant that there was only one "Queen Nanny."

 According to Maroon oral history, Nanny's remains are buried at "Bump Grave" in Moore Town.